MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

 1. Review the response, which should be based on data in the index and take into account the chat history (so "there" is understood as "in London").
 1. Review the outputs for each tool in the flow, noting how each tool in the flow operated on its inputs to prepare a contextualized prompt and get an appropriate response.

-## Deploy the flow

-Now that you have a working flow that uses your indexed data, you can deploy it as a service to be consumed by a copilot application.

-> **Note**: Depending on the region and datacenter load, deployments can sometimes take a while and will sometimes throw an error when interacting with the deployment.
-Feel free to move on to the challenge section below while it deploys or skip the testing of your deployment if you're short on time.

-1. On the toolbar, select **Deploy**.
-1. Create a deployment with the following settings:
-    - **Basic settings**:
-        - **Endpoint**: New
-        - **Endpoint name**: *Use the default unique endpoint name*
-        - **Deployment name**: *Use the default deployment endpoint name*
-        - **Virtual machine**: Standard_DS3_v2
-        - **Instance count**: 3
-        - **Inferencing data collection**: Selected
-    - **Advanced settings**:
-        - *Use the default settings*
-1. In Azure AI Foundry portal, in your project, in the navigation pane on the left, under **My assets**, select the **Models + endpoints** page.
-1. Keep refreshing the view until the **brochure-endpoint-1** deployment is shown as having *succeeded* under the **brochure-endpoint** endpoint (this may take a significant period of time).
-1. When the deployment has succeeded, select it.
-Then, on its **Test** page, enter the prompt `What is there to do in San Francisco?` and review the response.
-1. Enter the prompt `Where else could I go?` and review the response.
-1. View the **Consume** page for the endpoint, and note that it contains connection information and sample code that you can use to build a client application for your endpoint - enabling you to integrate the prompt flow solution into an application as a custom copilot.
+    You now have a working prompt flow that uses your Azure AI Search index to implement the RAG pattern.
+To learn more about how to deploy and consume your prompt flow, see the [Azure AI Foundry documentation](https://learn.microsoft.com/eazure/ai-foundry/how-to/flow-deploy)

 ## Create a RAG client app with the Azure AI Foundry and Azure OpenAI SDKs

-You can use the Azure AI Foundry and Azure OpenAI SDKs to implement the RAG pattern in a client application.
-Let's explore the code in a simple example.
+While a prompt flow is a great way to encapsulate your model and data in a RAG-based application, you can also use the Azure AI Foundry and Azure OpenAI SDKs to implement the RAG pattern in a client application.
+Let's explore the code to accomplish this in a simple example.

 > **Tip**: You can choose to develop your RAG solution using Python or Microsoft C#.
 Follow the instructions in the appropriate section for your chosen language.